Israeli PM reconciles foreign minister, spymaster

 According to Israel's Channel Two television, Lieberman was upset when the Mossad arranged a 2010 visit by Netanyahu to Greece that had been held up by a wage strike at the Foreign Ministry.

-The Mossad maintains secret channels of communication with foreign counterparts -- including, Israeli sources say, intelligence agencies of some countries that do not formally recognize the Jewish state.
+The Mossad maintains secret channels of communication with foreign counterparts -- including, Israeli sources say, intelligence agencies of some countries that do not formally recognise the Jewish state.

 Lieberman, a far-rightist within Netanyahu's conservative coalition, often clashes publicly with the prime minister on policy and has been sidelined in talks with key foreign allies.